logzio/logz-docs/_source/logzio_collections/_log-sources/bunny-net.md

 ##### Install the bunny.net certificate on your Filebeat server

-ESET sends encrypted data,
-so you'll need to create a dedicated ESET certificate to decrypt the logs by the Filebeat server.
+Bunny.net sends encrypted data, so you'll need to create a dedicated bunny.net certificate to decrypt the logs by the Filebeat server.

 ```shell
 sudo mkdir /etc/filebeat/certificates